rmrk-team/rmrk2-examples/README.md

 This repository showcases a collection of examples on how to use RMRK2 in it's current implementation (using `system.remark` exstrinsic)
 You can find Crowdcast demo of using this code here: https://www.crowdcast.io/e/buidl

+This is a monorepo, so do `yarn install` from the root of this repo

 ![Chunkies](chunkies.png)